alecmaly/blog/_posts/2021/2021-10-12-Hacking-Electron-Apps-Joplin.md

 **Cons**
 - Highly fragile.
 May have to modify injected code depending on updates to the main program.
-- Must be reapplied with every update.
+- Must be reapplied with every Joplin update.

 ### Discord, Microsoft Teams, Github Desktop, VS Code, and More!